Azure/iotedgedev/README.md

 1. **Setup Custom Registry**: Use a Custom Container Registry:

     `iotedgedev docker --setup-registry`

-The project was created by Microsofties that work with IoT Edge customers, who have found it very helpful.
-We hope to get a variation of this officially supported by the Azure IoT team in the near future.
-Your contributions and feedback to this project will help us build an amazing developer experience, so please do not hesitate to participate.

 Please see [Azure IoT Edge Dev Resources](https://github.com/jonbgallant/azure-iot-edge-dev) for links to official docs and other IoT Edge dev information.